getporter/terraform-mixin/README.md

 The simplest way to use this mixin with Porter is to let Porter track the Terraform [state](https://www.terraform.io/docs/state/index.html) as actions are executed.
 This can be done via a parameter of type `file` that has a source of a corresponding output (of the same `file` type).
 Each time the bundle is executed, the output will capture the updated state file and inject it into the next action via its parameter correlate.

-Here is an example setup:
+Here is an example setup that works with Porter v0.38:

 ```yaml
 parameters: